 The fourth addition to the unit is K9 Lucifer.
 K9 Lucifer is a Belgian Malinois from the Czech Republic.
-His handler is Ofc.
+His handler was Ofc.
 Steve McNeela.
-They have been serving the department since 2008.
+Lucifer retired in 2017.

 Our latest K9 is Edo.K9 Edo is a Belgian Malinois also from the Czech Republic.
-His handler is Ofc.
+His handler was Ofc.
 Finbar Haran.
-They have been serving the department since 2014.
+They started serving the department since 2014.
+Edo retired in 2018

 All dogs are trained as “Dual Purpose” service dogs.
 This means that as well as detecting drugs, the dogs can also track both suspected criminals and lost people, search an area or building foe hidden suspects, and protect their handler.